whonore/Coqtail/README.md

 | `Coq Locate <arg>` | `<leader>cf` | Show where `<arg>` is defined |
 | `Coq SearchAbout <args>`  | `<leader>cs` | Show theorems about `<args>` |

-The mappings shown above are set by default by `coqtail#Mapping()`, but you can disable these and define your own by setting `g:coqtail_nomap = 1` in your .vimrc.
+The mappings shown above are set by default, but you can disable them all and define your own by setting `g:coqtail_nomap = 1` in your .vimrc.
+Alternatively, you can choose to only remap specific commands and the defaults will still be used for the rest.

 Coqtail also comes with an ftdetect script for Coq, as well as modified versions of Vincent Aravantinos'